aborkelvin/cd0037-API-Development-and-Documentation-project/backend/README.md

 ### Run the Server

-To run the server, execute this from inside the `/backend` directory:
+To run the server, execute this from inside the `/backend` directory in terminal:

 ```bash
 export FLASK_APP=flaskr